Smirenost/PowerShell-Botnet/README.md

-#Bot Actions taken
+# Bot Actions taken

-	##steps taken by the Bot script when executed
+## Steps taken by the Bot script when executed
 1. Elevates privilages
 2. Enables the System to recive/respond to ICMP requests Enables pinging
 3. Makes it so all hosts are considered as trusted
 4. Changes all conntected networks to be considered as private networks This alows for powershell remoting between the bot and the master
 5. Enabling of PowerShell remoting
 6. Restarts WinRM Service
 7. Create a Cerdintial object for connecting to the master
 8. Pings the Master server, and if up adds its IP address and host name to the bot list file
-	9. Creates a new user and adds it to the Admistrator group used to run commands sent from the master
+9. Creates a new user and adds it to the Admistrator group Used to run commands sent from the master
 10. Create a text file with a single "0" to be used for the kill switch File is located in the C:\ directory
 11. Disable UAC through registry modification
 12. Makes PowerShell scripts run on double click
-	13. write kill switch PowerShell script to update.ps1 in the Startup folder this check if the bot can reach the master and if not it checks the count file in C:\ if the stored value is 4. the bots MFT is overwrriten, if under 4 the value is incremented
+13. write kill switch PowerShell script to update.ps1 in the Startup folder This check if the bot can reach the master and if not it checks the count file in C:\ if the stored value is 4. the bots MFT is overwrriten, if under 4 the value is incremented
 14. Changes the Creation , Last Access and Last Write time of update.ps1
 15. Forces restart the computer